News

 Steven Ormston

-Yet, just as the model was beginning to clarify things, the escalation of events culminating in the Russian invasion of Ukraine challenged many of our assumptions.
-Suddenly, we weren’t just dealing with sub-threshold interference — this was war.
-But not a traditional war alone.
-It was — and still is — a hybrid campaign in parallel with open conflict: cyberattacks, disinformation, sabotage, energy weaponisation, and attempts to destabilise democracies beyond the battlefield.
-What initially blurred the lines for me ultimately reaffirmed the model’s value — it captured exactly this kind of convergence and escalation across domains.
+However, just as we began to better understand the complexity of this phenomenon, the escalation of events culminating in Russia’s invasion of Ukraine called many of our previous assumptions into question.
+Suddenly, we were no longer dealing solely with activities below the threshold of war — this was a real war.
+And not only a conventional one.
+It was — and still is — a hybrid campaign conducted in parallel with an armed conflict.
+It includes cyberattacks, disinformation, sabotage, the instrumentalisation of energy supplies for political purposes, and attempts to destabilise democracies beyond the battlefield.
+What initially blurred the boundaries for me ultimately confirmed the value of the model, which captured precisely such convergences and escalations across different domains.

-We’ve also seen that hybrid threats don’t need to be direct or overt.
-Often, it’s about adding external fuel to internal fires — exploiting societal vulnerabilities, inflaming divisions, and eroding trust.
-This subtlety is what makes hybrid campaigns so hard to identify, let alone prove.
-The bleed between topics, tools, and domains is precisely what makes continued analysis and engagement so necessary.
+We also saw that hybrid threats do not have to be direct or overt.
+Often, they are about adding fuel to the fire — exploiting social vulnerabilities, deepening divisions and undermining trust.
+This is what makes hybrid campaigns so difficult to detect, let alone prove.
+The overlap between themes, tools and domains is precisely why continuous analysis and engagement are so important.

-“It has shown how complex an issue the landscape of Hybrid Threats is.
-This also means that no single entity can address Hybrid Threats.
-A comprehensive and holistic approach needs to be adopted… a whole-of-society approach, bringing civil, military and political actors together, and duly leading to a new security ecosystem.”
+“It is clear how complex the concept of hybrid threats is.
+This also means that no single institution can address them on its own.
+A comprehensive, holistic approach is needed — a whole-of-society approach that brings together civilians, the military and policymakers, contributing to the emergence of a new security ecosystem.”

-For the last five years, EU-HYBNET has provided a vehicle to do just that — connecting a community of multidisciplinary stakeholders, sharing knowledge, and enabling a collective response.
-The project didn’t just stay with theory; it evolved with the threats.
-We talked about disinformation during the pandemic, analysed the weaponisation of infrastructure, and even looked ahead to challenges posed by AI-generated deepfakes and emerging tech.
-The adaptability of the model — and the project’s willingness to follow where reality led — is one of its greatest strengths.
+Over the past five years, the EU-HYBNET project has served as a tool for achieving exactly this goal: bringing together experts from different fields and sharing knowledge so that we can respond collectively.
+The project did not remain at the level of theory — it evolved alongside emerging threats.
+We discussed disinformation during the pandemic, analysed the weaponisation of critical infrastructure, and even anticipated challenges related to AI-generated deepfakes and new technologies.
+The flexibility of the model — and the project’s readiness to follow reality as it developed — is one of its greatest strengths.

 ul.
 Slowackiego 17/11, 60-822 Poznan, Poland